surfer-rfid/surfer-rfid.github.io/index.md

 While computer vision is increasingly used for this purpose, UHF RFID is still an attractive option going forward in markets where:

--Concerns about privacy discourage use of video monitoring (e.g. inside the home).
+- Concerns about privacy discourage use of video monitoring (e.g. inside the home).
--There exists a lack of repeatable visual identifiers (e.g. skiiers with masked faces).
+- There exists a lack of repeatable visual identifiers (e.g. skiiers with masked faces).
--Identification must be kept in a secure and hidden location (e.g. inside of tires).
+- Identification must be kept in a secure and hidden location (e.g. inside of tires).

 It is our hope that researchers and hobbyists alike can use the S.U.R.F.E.R. platform to explore novel use cases of UHF RFID.